Justin Turner Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.85 team ERA ranks sixth among all MLB pitching staffs.
+- The Astros' 3.94 team ERA ranks ninth across all MLB pitching staffs.

-- France (9-4) is looking for his 10th win when he takes the mound for the Astros in his 18th start of the season.
-He's put together a 2.75 ERA in 108 2/3 innings pitched, with 80 strikeouts.
+- Javier tries for his 10th win when he gets the start for the Astros, his 25th of the season.
+He is 9-2 with a 4.52 ERA and 115 strikeouts in 127 1/3 innings pitched.

-- The right-hander's last time out came on Saturday against the Seattle Mariners, when he tossed six innings, surrendering two earned runs while giving up seven hits.
+- The righty last appeared on Tuesday against the Boston Red Sox, when he tossed five innings, allowing three earned runs while giving up seven hits.

-- The 28-year-old has amassed a 2.75 ERA and 6.7 strikeouts per nine innings in 18 games this season, while allowing a batting average of .246 to his opponents.
+- In 24 games this season, the 26-year-old has a 4.52 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.